 Retractable Leashes Allow for More Exercise

-Since the retractable leash offers you dog more room to roam, that means they can also get more exercise during your walks, burn up more calories, and probably both have a better time, but also be more calm once the walk is over.
+Since the retractable leash offers your dog more room to roam, that means they can also get more exercise during your walks, burn up more calories, and probably both have a better time, but also be calmer once the walk is over.

-At the end of the day, walking your dog isn’t just about getting them exercise, it’s also about letting them burn up all that excess energy they DON’T use when sitting around your house, and especially in a smaller house, or an apartment, and critically, in a home without access to a back yard.
+After all, at the end of the day, walking your dog isn’t just about getting them exercise.
+It’s also about letting them burn up all that excess energy they DON’T use when sitting around your house, and especially in a smaller house, or an apartment, and critically, in a home without access to a backyard.

 Retractable Leashes Can Be Used for Training

-When it comes to teaching your dog some important, but more advanced training techniques, like “Hell”, “Come”, “Back”, etc., a retractable dog leash offers several advantages.
+When it comes to teaching your dog some important, but more advanced training techniques, like “Heel”, “Come”, “Back”, etc., a retractable dog leash offers several advantages.

-First, these “tricks” require allowing your dog to get some distance from yourself before issuing the command to return, and if you’re trying to teach with a short, fixed-length leash, you simply may not have enough space in the length of the leash to get the job done.
+First, these “tricks” require allowing your dog to get some distance from you before issuing the command to return.
+If you’re trying to teach with a short, fixed-length leash, you simply may not have enough space in the length of the leash to get the job done.

 Second, the gentle reminder of the tension from the leash, which the retractable managers entirely on its own, helps the dog to learn to feel resistance, pay attention to resistance, and essentially listen for the cues you offer both verbally, and physically, via tugging the leash.